Generic selectors

 Assessment of gallbladder stone – A geological approach through cutting-edge field emission scanning electron microscope and energy-dispersive X-ray fluorescence spectroscopy with anti-cancerous properties examined for hep G2 (liver) cancer cell lines with validation through reactive oxygen species anti-oxidant analysis

-Department of Earth Sciences, Annamalai University, Chidambaram, Tamil Nadu, India
+Department of Earth Sciences, Annamalai University, Chidambaram, Tamil Nadu, India.

-Department of Biochemistry and Biotechnology, Annamalai University, Chidambaram, Tamil Nadu, India
+Department of Biochemistry and Biotechnology, Annamalai University, Chidambaram, Tamil Nadu, India.

-Department of Genetics and Plant Breeding, Agriculture, Annamalai University, Chidambaram, Tamil Nadu, India
+Department of Genetics and Plant Breeding, Agriculture, Annamalai University, Chidambaram, Tamil Nadu, India.

 *Corresponding author: Yamini Malhotra, Department of Earth Sciences, Annamalai University, Chidambaram, Tamil Nadu, India. yaminipriya2008@gmail.com